Confluent Platform includes the Java producer shipped with Apache Kafka®.

 This section gives a high-level overview of how the producer works and an introduction to the configuration settings for tuning.

 To see examples of producers and consumers written in various languages, refer to the specific language sections.
 For additional examples, including usage of Confluent Cloud, refer to GitHub examples.

 The Kafka producer is conceptually much simpler than the consumer since it has no need for group coordination.
-Its main function is to map each message to a topic partition and send a produce request to the leader of that partition.
-It does the first of these with a partitioner, which typically selects a partition using a hash function.
+A producer partitioner maps each message to a topic partition, and the producer sends a produce request to the leader of that partition.
 The partitioners shipped with Kafka guarantee that all messages with the same non-empty key will be sent to the same partition.
-If no key is provided, then the partition is selected either randomly (if key is NULL) or hashed (with murmur2 algorithm) to ensure an even distribution across the topic partitions.

 If you explicitly set the partition field when creating a ProducerRecord, the default behavior described in this section will be overridden.

 If the key is provided, the partitioner will hash the key with murmur2 algorithm and divide it by the number of partitions.
 The result is that the same key is always assigned to the same partition.
 If a key is not provided, behavior is Confluent Platform version-dependent: